 A: Income-driven repayment plans adjust monthly payments based on the borrower’s income and family size.
 Any remaining balance after the repayment term may be forgiven, but interest may capitalize during the plan.

-A: Yes, through student loan refinancing, borrowers can transfer their loans to a new lender with more favorable terms and potentially lower interest rates.
+A: Yes, student loan refinancing lets borrowers switch to a new lender for better terms and lower interest rates.

 A: Yes, alternatives to student loans include scholarships, grants, work-study programs, and saving for education expenses in advance.